 Yes!
-We sell 4 packs and mixed cases of a limited number of our beers.
-We fill growlers of all of our draft beers in our 750 ml. growlers, unless the beer is also available in cans.
-We only fill our own growlers, but we hope to eventually fill other 750 ml. growlers.
-Visit our Menu Page to view our current selections.
+We sell 4 packs and mixed cases of a variety of our beers.
+We also fill growlers of our beers that we do not have available in cans.
+We only fill our own growlers so we do not fill growlers from other breweries.
+Visit our Menu Page to view our current selections for beer to-go.
 We also sell kegs of a limited number of our beers.
 If you’re interested in purchasing a keg please email firstname.lastname@example.org.

-We offer order pickup for beer and merch.
+We offer pickup and shipping for merch.
 Visit our Online Store to place an order for order pickup.
 Orders placed online can be picked up from our taproom during our regular business hours.
-If you are unable to pick up your order during our regular business hours please call us at 802-489-5279.
-We offer shipping for merch but we do not offer shipping for beer.
+We do not offer beer in our Online Store, but beer can also be easily be picked up from the taproom during our regular business hours.
 We do not offer delivery for beer or merch.